debarshee2004/terraform-prime/README.md

-Learning how to use Terraform to create AWS services
+Learning how to use Terraform